News-Cast/.github/profile/README.md

 ## Sponsors

-Newscast is gracefully funded by
+ORB is gracefully funded by

 <a href="https://media-tech-lab.com">Media Tech Lab by Media Lab Bayern</a> (<a href="https://github.com/media-tech-lab">@media-tech-lab</a>)